 Thus, rather than ignoring disparate impact and focusing on malicious intent to find illicit discrimination, or ignoring intent altogether and focusing on disparate impact, courts should “judge discrimination with due regard for local circumstances, relevant history, and broader racial dynamics ….”
 This “contextual approach,” Haney argues, would “provide a workable route for identifying racial mistreatment … [allowing] precisely the sorts of inquiries now commonly urged—those involving attention to the social science of racial discrimination, including evidence of unconscious bias, as well as to structural inequalities” (p.
 1824).
 I have discussed this in detail elsewhere (see HERE); here I just want to emphasize that disparate impact alone is not able to determine the presence of systemic racism for CRT scholars.

 As such, CRT usage of institutional, structural, and systemic racism consistently accords with traditional definitions, rather than many popularized modern definitions.
-In fact, the few explicit definitions that I could find in academic CRT literature closely track with both Feagin’s definition as well with Randall’s complex of institutional and systemic racism.
+In fact, the few explicit definitions that I could find in academic CRT literature closely track with both Feagin’s definition and Randall’s complex of institutional and systemic racism.
 For example, we read in Dwanna L. McKay’s brilliant article, “Masking Legitimized Racism,” that

 [s]ystemic racism is an ideology that attaches common meanings, representations, and racial stories to groups, which in turn become embedded within social institutions that serve to justify the superordination of white people and the subordination of nonwhite people. (p.
 88)